 For a while, it looked as though Fring might be a lesser threat than the brutal Mexican drug cartel to which he paid tribute in return for jurisdiction over his meth market.
 He put those doubts to rest when he successfully assassinated the cartel's leadership.

 Lydia Rodarte-Quayle is the series' big bad; Crazy 8, Tuco and Fring are lesser predecessors to Lydia, who can expand the cartel into an intercontinental empire.
-But her meek style and relative inexperience avert the big bad cliches.
+But her meek style and relative inexperience avert the big bad cliches and enable Jack to act as Dragon-in-Chief.
 Lydia's descent into crime in the final season mirrors Walter White's in Season 1.

 Subverted twice with Mr. Trick, initially played off as the Big Bad himself, then as The Dragon when the true Big Bad shows.
 Then the real Dragon shows...